MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 You can rename (and reconfigure) these default templates when you use the Azure portal.

 >[!NOTE]
->If you don't see your default templates in the **Azure Information Protection - Global policy** blade, they are converted to labels, or linked to a label.
-They still exist as templates, but in the Azure portal, you see them as part of a label configuration that includes Azure RMS protection.
+>If you don't see your default templates in the **Azure Information Protection - All - cross policy view** blade, they are converted to labels, or linked to a label.
+They still exist as templates, but in the Azure portal, you see them as part of a label configuration that includes protection settings for a cloud key.
 You can always confirm what templates your tenant has, by running the [Get-AadrmTemplate](/powershell/module/aadrm/get-aadrmtemplate) from the [AADRM PowerShell module](administer-powershell.md).
 >
 >You can manually convert templates, as explained in the later section, [To convert templates to labels](#to-convert-templates-to-labels), and then rename them if you want.
 Or they are converted automatically for you if your default Azure Information Protection policy was recently created and the Azure Rights Management service for your tenant was activated at that time.

-Templates that are archived display as unavailable in the **Azure Information Protection - Global policy** blade.
+Templates that are archived display as unavailable in the **Azure Information Protection - All - cross policy view** blade.
 These templates cannot be selected for labels but they can be converted to labels.

 ## Considerations for templates in the Azure portal